There are three major stances concerning God, gods, and the supernatural:

 Is there a proof against the existence of God?

 And it is the same with positive atheism.
 It cannot be proven right.
 But it makes lots of true predictions.
-It predicts that prayer will have no influence on this world.
 It predicts that no god will ever show up and manifest himself in a scientifically verifiable way.
-It predicts that miracles do not happen.
-It tells us that there is no supernatural power to help us take care of this world.
+It predicts that miracles do not happen, that prayer has no influence on the physical world, and that we will never hear back from a person who has died.
 These predictions have been true so far.
-In this sense, positive atheism is like the theory of gravity: it cannot be proven right, but it can be proven wrong.
-Until that day, the theory is useful, because it makes lots of true predictions.
+And if ever a god shows up, then the predictions of positive atheism are false, and positive atheism is wrong.
+In this sense, positive atheism is like the theory of gravity: It cannot be proven right, but it can be proven wrong, and while that has not happened, the theory makes lots of true predictions.
+This is why positive atheists consider the theory true.

 Neither theism nor atheism can be proven right.